Skip to main content

 Bed-In Procedure

-New brake pads need to be "bedded in" for optimal performance:
+New brake pads need to be bedded in for optimal performance and durability:

-2. Repeat 5-6 times with short cooling periods
+2. Repeat 5–6 times with 30-second cooling intervals between stops

-5. Drive for 5-10 minutes with minimal braking to cool the brakes
+4. Drive for 5–10 minutes with minimal braking to allow full cool-down

 Cost Comparison